cdktf/cdktf-provider-googlebeta/docs/googleSqlDatabaseInstance.python.md

 Pricing plan for this instance, can only be PER_USE.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.30.0/docs/resources/google_sql_database_instance#pricing_plan GoogleSqlDatabaseInstance#pricing_plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.31.0/docs/resources/google_sql_database_instance#pricing_plan GoogleSqlDatabaseInstance#pricing_plan}

+---

+###### `retain_backups_on_delete`<sup>Optional</sup> <a name="retain_backups_on_delete" id="@cdktf/provider-google-beta.googleSqlDatabaseInstance.GoogleSqlDatabaseInstance.putSettings.parameter.retainBackupsOnDelete"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+When this parameter is set to true, Cloud SQL retains backups of the instance even after the instance is deleted.

+The ON_DEMAND backup will be retained until customer deletes the backup or the project.
+The AUTOMATED backup will be retained based on the backups retention setting.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.31.0/docs/resources/google_sql_database_instance#retain_backups_on_delete GoogleSqlDatabaseInstance#retain_backups_on_delete}

 ---